 The Westbrook Trust

-The Westbrook Trust is made up of a community of schools that aim to ‘achieve together’.
-The Trust embraces the chance to collaborate with like-minded schools and academies because we all benefit and learn from the opportunities this brings.
+The Westbrook Trust is made up of a community of schools that aim to ‘achieve together’ the best possible outcomes for all to improve their futures.
+We embrace the chance to collaborate with like-minded schools and academies because we all benefit and learn from the opportunities this brings.

 - Brompton-Westbrook received a short inspection in January.
 The letter highlights the notable successes of the school, including strong links with parents, effective teaching and strong pupil progress.
 Congratulations to children, staff and governors.

 Music at Home Challenge

 Following on from the success of our Miles at Home challenge in Term 5, we set a Music at Home challenge for term 6.
 Our aim was that together, our community re-produced our own version of Blessed by the NHS by the School Music Company.
 Linked to the well-being areas of connecting with others, keep learning and giving, our community chose how they would contribute to our version of this song.

 Using the teacher instruction videos to help them, pupils, staff and parents rehearsed their parts before sharing their performances.
 Our communities either played percussion using their bodies or homemade instruments, sang, danced or played a tuned instrument.
 Mr. Lock (our music School Leader of Education) then compiled all of the different performances to create the video below to celebrate the 72nd anniversary of the NHS.
 Well done to everyone that took part.

 Our community ran, jogged and walked miles at home to support Medway Hospital and their COVID-19 response.
 Children, parents & staff from our family of schools all took part: Brompton-Westbrook Primary, St. Margaret’s Infants & Byron Primary.
 We were delighted that our friends at Oaklands Primary & their community also took part.